FilipeHenrique/Rick-and-Morty-Wiki/README.md

 ![Characters List](./readme_assets/homepage.png)

-When u click into a character you are redirected to a details page, containing the character information and the appeared episodes.
+When clicking into a character you are redirected to a details page, containing the character information and the appeared episodes.
 In this page is also possible to toggle the favourite status of the character.

 ![Characters Details](./readme_assets/charactersPage.png)